 - Presence and population of PARAM and PARAMCD in BDS datasets

 - Need to have a minimum of AVAL or AVALC in BDS datasets

 - Comparison of data values between SDTM.DM and ADSL 7) Set of checks for TRT* sequence and grouping variables

-The ADaM team is pleased to release the final version 1.0 of the ADaM Basic Data Structure for Time-to-Event (TTE) Analyses.
-This document provides definitions and examples of the datasets, variables, and metadata that support general TTE analyses.
+Version 1.0 of the ADaM Basic Data Structure for Time-to-Event (TTE) Analyses provides definitions and examples of the datasets, variables, and metadata that support general TTE analyses.
 The three scenarios covered by the document are 1) A Single Endpoint with a Binary Value for Censoring, 2) A Single Endpoint with Multiple Values for Censoring, and 3) Composite Endpoints.
 There are descriptions of typical analyses that are performed in a Time-to-Event Analysis, including example outputs and associated Results-Level metadata.
 The document also provides clear step-by-step information about how to create and populate the supportive and analyzed datasets and variables required for Time-to-Event Analysis and full traceability.
-Follow the link.